-Area Projects Construction Projects(Community Works Programme) Area Beautification i regramme / Fencing of graveyards School surrounding cleaning Enhanced Healthy Environment (CWP) Promotion of food gardens projects/ food security Environmental Affairs Clearing of Alien vegetation
+Area Projects Construction Projects( Community Works Area Beautification Programme ) Fencing of graveyards School surrounding cleaning Enhanced Healthy Environment ( CWP) Promotion of food gardens projects/ food security Environmental Affairs Clearing of Alien vegetation

-The Municipality is developing a Municipal Park at Jane Furse township .The area is fenced with palisate fence and will be developed further in the 2017/18 financial year.The municipality is also engaging traditional leaders and other stakeholders on earmarked areas for municipal cemetery.
+The Municipality is developing a Municipal Park at Jane Furse township.
+The area is fenced with palisate fence and will be developed further in the 2017/18 financial year.
+The municipality is also engaging traditional leaders and other stakeholders on earmarked areas for municipal cemeteries per cluster.